-Ben Fergusson is an award-winning novelist.
+Ben Fergusson is an award-winning writer and translator.
 He was born in Southampton in 1980 and grew up near Didcot in Oxfordshire.
-He studied English Literature at Warwick University and Modern Languages at Bristol University and has worked as an editor, translator and publisher in London and Berlin.
-He currently teaches at the University of Potsdam.
+He studied English Literature at Warwick University, Modern Languages at Bristol University and Creative and Critical Writing at the University of East Anglia.
+He is a Senior Lecturer in Creative Writing at Cardiff Metropolitan University.

 Sunday Times Young Writer of the Year 2015 (shortlist)

 Authors' Club Best First Novel Award 2015 (longlist)

 BBC National Short Story Award 2023 (longlist)

 Stephen Spender Prize 2020 for poetry in translation

 Berlin Writing Prize 2022

 You can contact Ben directly by email here.
 You can also follow Ben on Twitter @BenFergusson and Instagram ben_fergusson_